mcgaryes/ember-require-starterkit/README.md

 ### Overview

 This starterkit aims to provide a simple starterkit for EmberJS applications.
 The layout is intentially left bare, with only three out of the box block level elements: `header`, `content` and `footer`.
-You can have a look at the examples to get a good idea of how to start implementing.
 The following is a list of functionality included:

 1. Directory Structure
 	* The starterkit provides a base directory structure in which you should follow.
 Of course this will vary depending on the type of application that you are developing.